thuhinkumar/EZMaps/README.md

 ### Pathfinding using A* Search Algorithm
 Our map implements the A* search algorithm to search for the shortest path between two intersections.
 Based on travel time between intersections, we used a greedy approach to always travel to the next intersection with the quickest travel time.
 On top of that, our algorithm takes into account a heuristic calculated with the euclidean distance between current intersection to destination, divided by the maximum speed limit in the city, this heuristic guides the algorithms towards to destination allowing us to arrive more quickly.
 ### Traveling Salesman/Courier Problem - NP Hard Problem
 Given a set of dropoff/pickup points, and a set of start/end intersections, our algorithm attempts to find the optimal path that reaches all the intersections in the appropriate order.
 Since this type of problem is an example of an NP-Hard problem, and no optimal solutions exist our algorithm finds a base solution then continues to make improvements until we end up with a relatively optimal path within a 50 second time limit.
-We used smulated aneeling, and 2-opt method to imrpove our heuristic along with multithreading to improve performance.
-The implementation preformed better than 83% of the other solutions for this probelm and always finds a suitable route.

 For our initial base solution, we try starting at every possible depot(start point) and use a greedy algorithm to always travel to the next closest pickup or dropoff point from the current location.
 Then, using the best base solution, we try swapping the order of four random intersections continuously to look for a more optimal path for a maximum time of 50 seconds.